 That’s why I was both delighted and shocked that I would be the only one enjoying my cold-water swim catching a wave as I dived head first into the Massachusetts Bay.

 This was followed by a long, steady run on the beach.
 With an extreme ebb tide, I could run a good distance without running directly into other people.
 The soothing sand under my feet, a steady breeze blowing from the harbor.

 Once the skies cleared up, I continued my trek downtown.
-I was greeted by an elegant, golden-tiled arch.
-A pair of bronze statutes flanked the sides.
-Unlike DC’s tiny and rapidly diminishing enclave, Chinatown Boston has established a strong foothold.
-In existence since the late 19th century, it is now the only surviving Sino-Chinese community in New England.
+I was greeted by an elegant arch, flanked on both sides by bronze statutes .
+Unlike DC’s tiny and rapidly diminishing enclave, Chinatown Boston has created a strong foothold since the late 19th century, it is now the only surviving Sino-Chinese community in New England.